imnicy/framework/README.md

 - View (use `twig/twig`)
 - Powerful libs (like Str, Arr, Collection, Manager...)

-> All packages are lazy to load, and if you don't use them, you won't execute the code logic of the response.
+> All packages are lazy to load, and if you don't use them, you won't execute the codes of the response.

 ## Container and Routing